iamsid47/hackclub/workshops/face-expression-detection/README.md

 ![folder](https://cloud-m37cdf42s.vercel.app/0folder.png)

 Now, we want to move over to the **facial_expressions** directory so that we can create a directory where we will be first sorting out all the emotions according to their expressions.
 Thus, click on the **code** button at the bottom to create a new code snippet.
+You can just hover your cursor below the snippt to create another code snippet or just click on the **code** button in the navigation menu.
 Next, let's move over to the **facial_expressions** directory and create a folder named **data_sets** and inside this folder, let's create 5 other folders namely: **anger, happy, sad, neutral, and surprise**.

 ```
 %cd facial_expressions/
 %mkdir -p data_set/{anger,happy,neutral,sad,surprise}
 ```

+![create-a-code-snippet](https://cloud-m37cdf42s.vercel.app/2code.png)

 You can see that in our cloned directory, there are some `.txt` files named as *anger.txt, happy.txt* and so on.
 Well these files have the names of the image files which are having those emotions/expressions in them.
 Meaning, an image depicting *anger* will have it's name in the *anger.txt* file.
 We now want to extract the images with their expressions and then save them to their respective directories which we just created.
 For example, the images with *anger* as their expression will go into the **anger** folder.

-![create-a-code-snippet](https://cloud-m37cdf42s.vercel.app/2code.png)

 For this, create a new code snippet and `import cv2` in it.
 Now we write in some basic code to move the **anger** only images from the **images** folder to **data_sets/anger**.
 And as a verification, we add in a `print` statement at the end.